 Spring Musical The Annual Spring Musical is a fully-staged Broadway show with pit orchestra, choreography, scenery, lighting, and musical direction.
 In order to participate, one must be a member of the Concert Chorale (see listing under "Music" elsewhere in this catalog).
+There is a student director who will choose the play, announce and conduct auditions, and produce the play.
+Actors, stage crew, set builders, etc., are student volunteers.
+All students are eligible to participate.

-Dance Team is an auditioned group of dancers that rehearse hip-hop and jazz routines after school during the winter athletic season.
-They perform half-time dance shows during all home Friday Night Basketball games.
-Participation in Dance Team satisfies the winter athletic requirement.
+Cheer/Dance Team is an auditioned group of dancers that rehearse the cheers and hip-hop routines after school during the winter athletic season.
+They also perform half-time dance shows during all home Friday Night Basketball games.
+Participation in Cheer/Dance Team satisfies the winter athletic requirement.

 Dance Company rehearses after school during the Spring athletic season.
 Dancers learn special choreographed pieces which are performed in the Spring Dance Concert.
-Participation in Dance Company meets two days a week after-school, with the exception of Tech Week, which will meet every day after school.
-In order for participation in Dance Company to satisfy the CORE Four athletic requirement the upper school dancer must also assist with the Middle School Dance company, which meets two days a week after school.
+Participation in Dance Company meets two days a week after-school, with the exception of Tech Week, which will meet